“I am not giving up. I am just starting over.”

 I Feel Like I Have Been on a Long, Slow Journey to Accept the Idea of Becoming a Full-Time Expat

 Since high school, I have moved 20 times and spent nearly eleven years on the road.
-(Though most moves were within California, I also have lived in four foreign countries and the US Midwest).
+(Though most moves were within California, I have lived in four foreign countries and the US Midwest).
 I have become addicted to the call of new adventures and discoveries that a nomadic life affords.
 It took me almost four years after I bought my house to be ready and willing to settle down in Merida.

-In August 2019, I decided it was time to consider becoming a full-time expat.
+In August 2019, I decided to consider becoming a full-time expat.
 But, to be honest, I felt somewhat torn.
 I knew it was logically the right next step financially and was excited about becoming part of a community.
 Yet, another part of me still wanted to continue traveling, and I worried about missing the excitement of constantly discovering new people, places, and experiences.

 Nonetheless, I put a lot of time and effort into creating my new chapter of life as a full-time expat.
 Since mostly finishing the house, I began to explore community activities, went on some dates, and worked on my website and business consistently.
-I discovered Facebook pages that helped me learn much more about local businesses, clubs, and activities.
+I discovered Facebook pages that helped me learn more about local businesses, clubs, and activities.
 I made some new good friends.
 (One of whom, Mario, is helping me with my Social Media issues).